Non-Premium #1815

 Sylvie

-We are Sylvie and Hugues, in our forties, accompanied by our children (born 2002, 2005, 2011).
-Today we travel most often as a group of three.
-We take our summer vacation in August and are open to all destinations accessible by car or plane from Bordeaux.
-Looking for reciprocal exchange or globe exchange.
+We are Sylvie and Hugues, in their forties, accompanied by our children (born 2002, 2005, 2011).
+Today, we mostly travel with three people.
+We take our summer holidays in August and are open to all destinations accessible by car or plane from Bordeaux.
+Search, reciprocal exchange or globe exchange.
 See you soon!
 Accustomed to exchanges, we are interested in reciprocal exchanges, simultaneous or not, and in the exchange of "globes".
 All destinations in France and Europe interest us, capitals and countryside, sea and mountains.
-For abroad we currently favor neighboring countries or in Europe possible departures from Bordeaux airport but why not go further!
-Wine growers and distillers in Charente Maritime, we like to discover our beautiful Haute Saintonge and exchange our main house or our gîte. (we have two files).
-For us, house exchange is about trust and simplicity: I would like to point out that we do not want financial supplements to be involved in our exchanges (cleaning, linen, electricity for example) in both directions.
-I would like to point out that we do not have a cleaning woman/man.
+For abroad, we prefer for the moment the neighboring countries or in Europe the possible departures from Bordeaux airport, but why not go further!
+Winegrowers and distillers in Charente Maritime, we like to introduce our beautiful Haute Saintonge and exchange our main house or our gîte. (we have two sheets).
+For us, home exchange is trust and simplicity: I would like to point out that we do not want financial supplements to intervene in our exchanges (cleaning, laundry, electricity for example) and this in both directions.
 We believe that everyone will take care of our home as if it were their own.
-We will leave your house leaving it in the condition we found it and we know that our guests will do the same, trust is the basis of the exchange!
+We will leave your home leaving it in the condition we found it and we know that our guests will do the same, trust is the basis of the exchange!
 See you soon!

 Travelling group